any-docs/css/content/reference/properties/object-fit/index.md

 > [!NOTE]
 > The `object-fit` property has no effect on {{HTMLElement("iframe")}}, {{HTMLElement("embed")}}, and {{HTMLElement("fencedframe")}} elements.

-You can alter the alignment of the replaced element's content object within the element's box using the {{cssxref("object-position")}} property.
+You can alter the alignment of the replaced element's content object within the element's box using the `object-position` property.

 {{InteractiveExample("CSS Demo: object-fit")}}